 One of Waechter’s core projects has been to capture the utility and clarity of earlier eras of building and translate these into efficient and ecological mass timber construction.
-The goal has been, in essence, to create a highly sustainable, durable, and all-purpose building typology for the 21st Century.
+The goal of this effort is to create, refine, and advance the adoption of a highly sustainable, durable, and all-purpose building typology for the 21st Century.

 Our breakthrough arrived with the design, development and construction of Mississippi Workshop, our mixed-use headquarters in Portland, Oregon.
 The entirety of the building’s structure, perimeter and interior walls is composed of engineered Cross-Laminated Timber (CLT), resulting in spaces with an uncommon warmth, solidity, and durability, as well as exceptional environmental performance.